 In modern digital cameras, TTL metering had to switch to a slightly different system since there was no more film.

-Now modern forms of TTL flash works with a pre-flash system where the camera will measure the amount of light entering the camera when the pre-flash is fired and then base the actual flash output off of that reading.
+The camera will measure the amount of light entering the camera when the pre-flash is fired and then base the actual flash output off of that reading.

 What Is E-TTL /E-TTL II?